AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-mailchimp-data.md

 ---
 title: Import MailChimp data
-description: Learn to import MailChimp data into MBI.
+description: Learn to import MailChimp data into [!DNL MBI].
 ---
 # Import MailChimp data

-To get a comprehensive picture of your campaigning efforts, you can import your MailChimp email campaign data into MBI.
+To get a comprehensive picture of your campaigning efforts, you can import your MailChimp email campaign data into [!DNL MBI].
 To complete the import, you need to do the following for each MailChimp campaign you have:

 ## Export Opens data {#opens}